On the nature of buckling instability in galactic bars: Discussion

 Recently, \citet{Zozulia2024} studied the vertical evolution of a mature simulated bar, long after the violent buckling event.
-They reported behavior similar to the one described here, namely the catching of the orbits at resonance and their later passage to vertical-to-horizontal frequency ratios below 2, which they refer to as the ``circulation mode''.
+They reported behavior similar to that described here, namely the catching of the orbits at resonance and their later passage to vertical-to-horizontal frequency ratios below two, which they refer to as the ``circulation mode''.
 This stage of bar evolution corresponds to the period after $t = 5$ Gyr in the simulation discussed here when the distortion is preserved only in the outer part of the bar (last panels of Fig.~\ref{distortion2}).
-As discussed in L19, this distortion survives for a few Gyr, shifting toward the outer part of the bar and seeding the second episode of buckling later on.
+As discussed in L19, this distortion survives for a few gigayears, shifting toward the outer part of the bar and seeding the second episode of buckling later on.
 It therefore seems that as the bar grows, its outer parts continuously increase amplitudes of their oscillations in the vertical direction in a kind of quiescent buckling.
 The process described by \citet{Zozulia2024} is thus not essentially different from the violent buckling event studied here.
 The latter only happens on a shorter timescale and in the whole inner part of the bar.
+This picture of the moving distortion also agrees with the early results of \citet{Pfenniger1991}, which found (their Fig. 14) that the position of the vertical resonance shifts to larger radii after the formation of the BP shape.

 A few open questions remain concerning the analysis presented here.
 For example, it is still not clear why the pattern speed of the vertical distortion increases in such a particular way in the second stage of buckling and becomes equal to a third of the circular frequency.
-A related question is why the banana orbits in the outer part of the bar remain unchanged.
-This region is characterized by the horizontal frequency equal to twice the pattern speed of the bar so that the pattern speed of the vertical distortion remains equal to the pattern speed of the bar and the distortion does not wind up there.
+A related question concerns why the banana orbits in the outer part of the bar remain unchanged.
+This region is characterized by the horizontal frequency equal to twice the pattern speed of the bar, so the pattern speed of the vertical distortion remains equal to the pattern speed of the bar and the distortion does not wind up there.

-In summary, this work demonstrates that the phenomenon of buckling instability is not related to the fire-hose instability known from plasma physics but instead is triggered by the vertical resonance of bar orbits.
-The resonance leads to the growing distortion of the bar which later winds up resulting in a transformation of banana-like orbits into pretzel-like ones and the formation of a BP shape.
+In summary, this work demonstrates that the phenomenon of buckling instability is not related to the fire-hose instability known from plasma physics, but instead it is triggered by the vertical resonance of bar orbits.
+The resonance leads to the growing distortion of the bar, which later winds up, resulting in a transformation of banana-like orbits into pretzel-like ones and the formation of a BP shape.